jpipe-mcscert/jpipe-runner/docs/PACKAGING_RELEASE.md

 - `secrets.DEBFULLNAME`: Your full name as it appears in your GPG key, used for signing the Debian package.
 You can found it by running `gpg --list-keys` command.
 - `secrets.DEBEMAIL`: Your email address associated with your GPG key, used for signing the Debian package You can found it by running `gpg --list-keys` command.
 - `secrets.GPG_ID`: The GPG key ID used for signing the Debian package, which must match the key uploaded to Launchpad. (eg. 123456789123ABCD).
-- `secrets.LAUNCHPAD_USERNAME`: Your Launchpad username, which must be associated with a GPG key that has been uploaded to Launchpad.
-You can found it in the url of your Launchpad profile page. (eg, https://launchpad.net/~<username>/)
+- `secrets.LAUNCHPAD_USERNAME`: The username of the organization or user account on Launchpad where the PPA is hosted.
+You can find it in your Launchpad profile URL.
 - `secrets.HOMEBREW_TAP_PAT`: Your GitHub Personal Access Token (PAT) for Homebrew tap repository access, so the GithubActionBot can push the Homebrew formula to the repository.